rlk/picker/README.md

 ## Picker design notes

 - Javascript arrays are not zero-indexed as such, so we're free to count beginning with 1 where convention dictates.
-In general, MIDI-derived concepts such as note, octave, and semitone numbers are zero-indexed, while musically-derived concepts such as degree, tone, string, and finger are one-indexed.
+In general, MIDI-derived concepts such as note, octave, and pitch class numbers are zero-indexed, while musically-derived concepts such as degree, tone, string, and finger are one-indexed.

 - Draw either horizontal or vertical